treyg/synology-photos-memories/README.md

 This is the url you use to connect to quickconnect.
 Used to build the links in each email.

-**Note** - this hasn't been tested with methods of NAS access outside quickconnect
+> **Note**
+> email send has been tested with quickconnect as method of NAS access, meanwhile web page has been tested with localhost.

 #### USER_ID: